-- 9 Adapted from Statistics Canada, 2016 Census in Cédric de Chardon, "An Overview of Economic Outcomes and Contributions to Refugees: Towards an Impact Story," Canadian Council for Refugees Fall Consultation, 27 November 2018, slide 7.
-This does not constitute an endorsement by Statistics Canada of this product.
+- 9 2016 Census in Cédric de Chardon, "An Overview of Economic Outcomes and Contributions of Refugees: Towards an Impact Story," Canadian Council for Refugees Fall Consultation, 27 November 2018, slide 7.

 - 10 Ibid.

 - 11 Ibid.

 Entrepreneurship

 Refugees create jobs for both themselves and other Canadians.
 14.4% are self-employed or business owners.